-During fiscal 2014 and 2013 there were no changes in the \$99 million carrying amount of goodwill related to Athleta.

-During the fourth quarter of fiscal 2014, we completed our annual impairment test of goodwill and we did not recognize any impairment charges.
+Goodwill consists of \$99 million and \$81 million related to Athleta and Intermix, respectively, as of January 30, 2016 and January 31, 2015.
+During the fourth quarter of fiscal 2015, we completed our annual impairment test of goodwill and we did not recognize any impairment charges.